-The above charts shows the GDP Growth per quarter (Blue bars) for the past 40 years, and then superimposed upon this:
+The below chart shows the GDP Growth per quarter (Blue bars) for the past 40 years, and then superimposed upon this:

-- Exports as a percentage of GDP (Green line), with a Light Green area identifying periods of above and below average for this total period. - Domestic Credit as a percentage of GDP (Navy line). - Household Debt as a percentage of Disposable Income (Red line).
+- > Exports as a percentage of GDP (Green line), with a Light Green area identifying periods of above and below average for this total period. - Domestic Credit as a percentage of GDP (Navy line). - Household Debt as a percentage of Disposable $\triangleright$ Income (Red line).

-As can be seen from the above:
+As can be seen from this chart: